Samuel-Maddock/pure-LDP/README.md

 # Using Optimal Local Hashing (OLH)

 epsilon = 3 # Privacy budget of 3
-d = 4 # For simplicity, we use a simple dataset with 4 possible data items
+d = 4 # For simplicity, we use a dataset with 4 possible data items

 client_olh = LHClient(epsilon=epsilon, use_olh=True)
 server_olh = LHServer(epsilon=epsilon, d=d, use_olh=True)